 Is an old patch always a valuable patch?
 I don’t think so.
 If you do, then I’ll trade you 1950’s camporee patch from a council you never heard of for your Staff patch from this NOAC that’s been out for less than a week.
 No?
 I didn’t think so.

 I once went with a friend to visit somebody who’d run a classified ad offering “old Scout patches.”
-What this guy had was a bunch of ten and fifteen year old camporee patches, worth about 50 cents each, IF anybody was going to be interested in them at all Each patch was packaged in its own plastic baggy, and each fifty cent patch was marked at $4.00.
+What this guy had was a bunch of ten and fifteen year old camporee patches, worth about 50 cents each, IF anybody was going to be interested in them at all.
+Each patch was packaged in its own plastic baggy, and each fifty cent patch was marked at $4.00.
 After talking with him for a while, I asked as tactfully as possible how he’d arrived at the $4.00 price.

 “I thought they’d be worth that much to kids because they were “old.”